For your Shopify store, sales funnels are key.

 At Foundr, we’re staunch believers in product research.
 We consider it to be a key part of any sales funnel’s success.

-And if you’ve had trouble selling your product in the past, it might be time for a hard look in the mirror to ask: Is my product idea actually good?
+If you’ve had trouble selling your product in the past, it might be time for a hard look in the mirror to ask: Is my product idea actually good?
 Is this product something people actually want to buy?

-But once you have the go-ahead that what you’re doing is good, then you can move on to step two: Building a converting storefront.
+If you have the go-ahead that what you’re doing is good, then you can move on to step two: Building a converting storefront.